Robert William Hawkes. Consultant Psychological Therapist. MSc PgDip BSc (Hons)

 - Often, I combine this holistic approach of OT to the 6 forms of psychotherapy I am formally trained and licensed to deliver.
 Let me explain a little about these treatments to you.

 - Firstly, they comprise of Cognitive Behavioural Therapy (CBT), which the government describes as the gold standard treatment for anxiety and depression.
 I hold a Masters degree qualification in CBT.

-- Staying with the ‘cognitive family’ I also provide Mindfulness-based Cognitive Therapy (MBCT), and I am a fully qualified MBCT Teacher.
+- Staying with the ‘cognitive family’ I am also qualified to provide Mindfulness-based Cognitive Therapy for Depression (MBCT-D) as a fully qualified MBCT Teacher.
 This treatment can be used to treat and prevent further episodes of ill health, both mental and physical.
 Along with MBCT-D I am also qualified to deliver Mindfulness-based Cognitive Therapy for Life (MBCT-L).
 MBCT-L is aimed at the general population, helping you move away from distress and reactivity towards skilful responses.
 Joy, kindness, compassion are the main focus, which will help you to truly flourish.

 - If you struggle a little with extremes of emotional discomfort, or find you are often in conflict with yourself or others then Dialectical Behavioural Therapy (DBT) can be very helpful.
 DBT is now more common place for the treatment of a number of conditions, due to excellent life enhancing skills offered

 - Lastly, I offer EMDR which stands for Eye Movement Desensitization and Reprocessing.
 This is a highly specialised therapy developed in order to process trauma.
 However, it can also be helpful for anxiety, depression, anger, addictions and many more problems you may be facing.